TresorMitashi/Customer-Churn-Prediction/README.md

 The main findings of the code can be found at the post available.

 Licensing, Authors, Acknowledgements
-we found the data from airbnb dataset in https://www.kaggle.com/code/bhartiprasad17/customer-churn-prediction/input
+we found the data from dataset in https://www.kaggle.com/code/bhartiprasad17/customer-churn-prediction/input